Step 1: make an INS. Step 2: profit

-At the moment, GNSS-INS systems are quite expensive with prices starting from 700-1000 USD.
+At the moment, GNSS-INS systems are quite expensive with prices starting from 700-1000 USD (for instance, this one costs 2500 USD).
 This is usually well outside the budget of the rookie roboticist, not just in India, but probably in the rest of the world as well.
+They provide really high-quality solutions, but the average roboticist doesn't actually need that.
 Imagine a world where only luxury/sports cars with high price tags were sold.
 You could either buy one or walk everywhere, and there was no in-between.
 That is what it feels like to a rookie roboticist (like me) when I see these uber-expensive systems.

 Okay, but why do you need it?

 GNSS-INS integration is crucial for taking a lab-grown mobile robotics project to the outdoor environment.
 The outdoor environment does not provide the niceties of the lab where one could use MOCAP or IR tracking for pose feedback.
-One could certainly use LIDAR and computer vision, but those too have their limitations.
+One could certainly use LIDAR and computer vision, but those too have their limitations (try using them in a large empty parking lot).
 Besides, the use of a GNSS-INS does not preclude the use of LIDAR and CV, it is in fact used to aid them (or be aided by them).

 Aren’t there ROS packages for this already?